lukewp/cv/index.md

 | PostGIS | VBA | RDBMS Design and Administration |
 | GDAL | HTML/CSS | Quantative and Qualitative Research Design |

-### Details for foreign intelligence, the truly curious, and machine readers:
+## Details for the bots and the truly curious:
 <b id="f1">U.S. DEPARTMENT OF STATE – Deputy Assistant Secretary, Global Public Affairs – 5/2019-Present</b>
 - Leads, supports, and advocates for a team of 80+ researchers and analysts collecting and presenting data-backed insights to support U.S. government’s foreign communications and media strategy on issues of critical national interest.
 - Develops and delivers written briefs and oral presentations to senior White House, State Department, National Security Council, Department of Homeland Security, Defense Department officials.